 v_repExtBubbleRob: illustrates how to add customized Lua functions and how to handle several specific models.
 Refer also to the related plugin tutorial.

 v_repExtK3: the plugin related to the KheperaIII model.

-v_repExtRemoteApi: the plugin related to the remote API functionality (server side).
+v_repExtRemoteApi: the plugin related to the legacy remote API functionality (server side).

 v_repExtRosInterface: the ROS package allowing you to build the RosInterface for V-REP.